What is Data Science

 HR Analytics Professionals

 HR Analytics is the hottest trend in the Industry.
-HR Analytics professionals are working on how to reduce employee attrition rate, finding out the best recruitment channels and solving appalling problems related to HR Function.
+HR Analytics professionals are working on reducing employee attrition, finding the best recruitment channels and solving appalling problems related to HR Functions.

 Recruiters: Lenskart, Maersk, Ericsson etc.

 Marketing Analytics Professionals

-Due to the abundance of data in all the marketing campaign., analytics enable the marketing professionals to evaluate the success of their marketing initiatives.
+Due to the abundance of data in all the marketing campaigns., analytics enable marketing professionals to evaluate the success of their marketing initiatives.
 This is accomplished by measuring performance.